Change a child’s future through education

 - Exercise books

 - Bi-monthly Life Skills workshops run by E3 to help emotional and spiritual development

 - A heart warmed through knowing that people they have never met care enough to support them.
 You can send a letter to the school once a year to encourage the Back to School children.

-Elizabeth (aged 14) lost both her parents 5 years ago.
+Elizabeth (aged 14) lost both her parents some years ago.
 She desperately wanted to continue her schooling and had been working hard selling fruit in the market before school.
 She explains the difference support from E3 has made: “I can now concentrate on completing school.
 I will become a nurse one day so I can help others.”

 And, there are also benefits for you too!